IT ALL STARTED IN 1949

 There was an innocence and joy to the business brought by the customers, many of whom were eccentric and fun characters, as well as my family, who were always there to try and accommodate them.

-But Julie and I, along with the next generation, are committed to honoring the tradition of hard work and commitment that has brought Two Lakes to where it is today.
+But Maggie and I, along with the next generation, are committed to honoring the tradition of hard work and commitment that has brought Two Lakes to where it is today.
 You can still see my uncles Fred and Ed, as well as so many of our loyal customers (generations who have grown up with their own stories of Two Lakes), our fantastic staff, and our continually growing "family" to welcome you here.

 Thank you for sixty years and here's to sixty more!